• Skip to primary navigation

 Instructions

-• In a saute pan over medium heat, add butter.
+• In a sauté pan over medium heat, add butter.
 Once melted, add onions.
-Cook for 3-4 minutes - onions will begin to brown and turn translucent.
-Add minced garlic and cook for 1 more minute.
+Cook for about 3 to 4 minutes, or until onions begin to brown and turn translucent.
+Add minced garlic and cook for 1 minute.

 • Add bow tie pasta, vegetable broth, red pepper flakes, and pepper to pan.
 Scrape to deglaze pan as needed.
-Bring to a boil, cover, and reduce heat to low.
-Simmer for 9 minutes (or consult your pasta package directions and cook to al dente, minus 4 minutes).
+Bring to a simmer, cover, and reduce heat to low.
+Simmer for 9 minutes (or consult your pasta package directions and cook to al dente minus 4 minutes).

-• Uncover, add asparagus, and stir to combine.
+• Uncover pan, add asparagus, and stir to combine.
 Cover and simmer for an additional 4 minutes (for very thin asparagus, reduce time to 3 minutes.
 For very thick asparagus, increase time to 5 minutes).

 • Uncover pan.
 Most of liquid should be absorbed.
 Add heavy cream and parmesan cheese, stirring to combine.
 Cook for 2 minutes to heat through and allow cheese to melt.